Another day, another record: Tesla shares hit $900

 Panasonic said on Monday it expects to stabilize profit at Tesla’s Gigafactory by next year, and that there is a lot of room to improve production efficiency for what is an EV’s most expensive component, accounting for about a third of total cost.

-The firm is also gearing up to mitigate the loss of the exclusive Tesla partnership by setting up a joint venture with Toyota Motor Corp (7203.T) to develop a type of EV battery that the pair plan to sell to any automaker.
+The firm is also gearing up to mitigate the loss of the exclusive Tesla partnership by setting up a joint venture with Toyota Motor Corp to develop a type of EV battery that the pair plan to sell to any automaker.

 “When you look back, say two to three years ago, there were doubts about whether the EV era would arrive,” said analyst Kang Dong-jin at Hyundai Investment & Securities in Seoul.